Lakens/open_science_blogs/README.md

 All blogs were read into R from a local and stored as blog_data.rds.
 This only includes text.
 In the app folder there is a Shiny app that reads in a special version of the database.
 This loads all images locally.
 The download_or_copy_images.R script was used to get all images either from httrack downloaded blogs, or download them if blogs were still online.
 A special version of the html code is created where all links to images are changed so they point to the local images in the subfolder www/images.

 There will be bugs, missing images, badly formatted text, and missing blogs, but this is as much as I have the time to do for now.
+But feel free to leave pull requests or issues on this github repository and I will fix any issues that are identified in due time.